renanlo/Describew/README.md

 ![This is an image](variance_formula.png)

+Where,
-Where V1 is the sum of the weights and V2 is the sum of squared weights.
+* V1 is the sum of the weights
+* V2 is the sum of squared weights
+* wi is the weight
+* xi the variable value
+* u* the weighted mean